APNIC-Labs/draft-kskroll-sentinel/README.md

    Geoff then asks Bob, Charlie, Dave and Ed to browse to www.example.com.
-Using the methods described in this document, the users can figure out what their fate will be when the 11112 KSK is removed.
+Using the methods described in this document, the

-Huston, et al.          Expires September 1, 2018               [Page 4]
+Huston, et al.          Expires September 6, 2018               [Page 4]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

+   users can figure out what their fate will be when the 11112 KSK is removed.

    Bob is not using a validating resolver.
 This means that he will be able to resolve invalid.example.com (and fetch the 1x1 GIF) - this